eddyerburgh/avoriaz/docs/api/mount/find.md

 # find(selector)

-Returns a static wrapper of an element.
-Use any valid selector (tag, class, id) or Vue component.
+Returns a wrapper of a DOM node or Vue component.
+Use any valid [avoriaz selector](/api/selectors).

 ### Arguments

-selector (String|Component): selector, can be any valid DOM selector ('#id', '.class-name', 'tag') or a Vue component.
-See [selectors](/api/selectors)
+selector (String|Component): a CSS selector ('#id', '.class-name', 'tag') or a Vue component.
+See [selectors](/api/selectors).

 ### Returns

-Array: returns an array of wrappers matching selector, or Vue Wrappers matching component.
+Array: returns an array of wrappers matching selector.
+Vue component wrappers have extra methods ([computed](/api/mount/computed.md), [data](/api/mount/data.md), [methods](/api/mount/methods.md), [propsData](/api/mount/propsData.md)).
+To check if a wrapper is a Vue component wrapper, use wrapper.isVueComponent.

 ### Example